cvick32/ConditionalHistory/README.md

 variant and the branch UnCondHist1 contains the code for the UnCondHist2 variant.

+Everytime an experiment is run it will update the python script that logs the results of that run in `./results/{tool_name}/`.

 - Change directories to `src`
   - `cd src`
 - Run all benchmarks on our tool